googleapis/google-cloudevents-nodejs/.github/CONTRIBUTING.md

 ## Publish to npm

 This module is automatically published by [Release Please](https://github.com/googleapis/release-please) when merging a generated release PR.
-This PR is created from a GitHub Action that detects changes to the `master` branch.
+This PR is created from a GitHub Action that detects changes to the `main` branch.

 Sometimes publishing does not work.
 To publish manually, Googlers can run the following commands: